History of the ILL from a personal perspective

 Success at last ?

-In 1986 I was also offered the job of running the Australian neutron laboratory at Lucas Heights, or perhaps running it down, since correspondence with the Minister indicated that no money would be available until we had shown that we were “doing something useful for the community and not just academic research”.
-Still I had decided to go, since I had always wanted to “do something useful”.
-But then I woke up the next day to see the sun shining on the snow covered mountains surrounding Grenoble - and I changed my mind.
+In 1986 I was also offered the job of running the Australian neutron laboratory at Lucas Heights, or perhaps running it down, since correspondence with the Minister indicated that support for neutron scattering would require "a more realistic attitude by Australian scientists to applications-oriented projects”.
+Still I had decided to go, since I too felt that science should have applications.
+But when I woke the next day to see the sun shining on the snow covered mountains surrounding Grenoble, my wife and I decided to stay.

-The decision to remain a small fish in a large ocean was made in the full knowledge that by 1986 I had gone as far as I could at ILL, and all that remained was science and fighting for money for unfashionably humble projects.
-Fortunately it was the right decision, since in the same year, Bednorz and Müller discovered high temperature superconductivity in perovskites, which I had always worked on as ferroelectrics, and ILL was one of the best places in the world to compete in that field.
+The decision to remain a small fish in a large ocean was made in the full knowledge that by 1986 I had gone as far as I could at ILL, and all that remained was Science, and fighting for money for unfashionably humble projects.
+Fortunately it was the right decision, since in the same year, Bednorz and Müller discovered high temperature superconductivity in perovskites, which I had always worked on as ferro-electrics, and ILL was one of the best places in the world to work in the field of materials science.

 This temperature was much higher than that of all known superconductors, and the report, published in 1986 in what the New York Times described as "an obscure German magazine" (the famous Zeitschrift für Physik) was not immediately noticed in America.
 But then the US scientific establishment pounced on it with all of their resources, with chemists systematically searching for other rare-earth copper oxide superconductors.
 The next year, Americans Wu, Chu et al. discovered by trial and error superconductivity at liquid nitrogen temperatures (77K) in a mixed (Y,Ba) copper oxide (YBaCuO or YBCO), and the race was on to show that this material had CuO6 coordination as in (La,Sr)CuO4.
 Bob Cava et al. at Bell labs used x-ray diffraction to show that YBaCuO was a disordered perovskite-type oxide with formula YBa2Cu3O7-x, with copper surrounded again by 6 oxygen in partially occupied positions.
 The ideas of Müller appeared to be confirmed by this new high-Tc superconductor.

 I remember the excitement of those times, with new results being announced in the newspapers and by faxed pre-prints.
 It was clear that this problem, of locating light oxygen atoms in the presence of heavy metals, was ideally suited to neutron diffraction.
-Indeed in 1984 with Brian Hathaway I had alread used neutron powder diffraction to measure the co-ordination of Cu++ in ammonium-copper sulphate Cu(OH2)6(NH4)2(SO4), showing that it was at the center of an elongated CuO6 octohedron whose long axis flipped between different orientations.
+Indeed in 1984 with Brian Hathaway I had already used neutron powder diffraction to measure the co-ordination of Cu++ in ammonium-copper sulphate Cu(OH2)6(NH4)2(SO4), showing that it was at the centre of an elongated CuO6 octahedron whose long axis flipped between different orientations.

 Like the Americans we immediately faxed our preprint to other scientists and in particular to Bob Cava at Bell labs., and Jim Jorgensen at Argonne National laboratory, whom we supposed was also working on the structure.
 He told me later that he was astonished at how quickly we had obtained this result, which he himself confirmed.
 Shortly after, on 8th April 1987 we presented our structure to the European Physics Society conference in Pisa.
 Alex Müller congratulated me on the neutron work, but after we returned home I had a personal letter from him in which he repeated that he had great respect for neutron powder diffraction, but that the ETH chemists did not believe that our structure could be correct.
 He actually published an Alternate structure for Ba2YCu3O7 with them, claiming that copper oxide octohedra existed in YBaCuO just as in his original (Ba,Sr)CuO4 superconducter.
 Of course, results from all other neutron labs., in particular from Jim Jorgesen at Argonne, quickly confirmed that the neutron structure was indeed correct and that there were no octahedra.